chipjacks/strava-client/docs/ActivitiesApi.md

 Get Activity

 Returns the given activity that is owned by the authenticated athlete.
+Requires activity:read for Everyone and Followers activities.
+Requires activity:read_all for Only Me activities.

 ### Example
 ```ruby